History & Staff

 John Block, Veteran's Service Volunteer

 John is a retired United States Coast Guard Chief, and served four years in the United States Air Force and is a veteran of the Vietnam War.
 John now volunteers with many local Veterans organizations and helps coordinate Veterans-related events.

 John and his wife Judi have been married for over 40 years and they enjoy spending time with their family.

 Dave Maxson, Funeral Director's Assistant

 Dave is a native of Traverse City and veteran of the United States Navy.
 He is married to his wife Sally, and is the proud father of Scott and Amy, and the extremly proud grandfather of three.

 Prior to his time here at Reynolds Jonkhoff Funeral Home, Dave was a radio broadcaster for 43 years.
 He has a few hobbies, but loves to work and spend time with his family, especially his grandsons and their sporting events.

-Ron is a retired member of the United States Coast Guard.
+Ron was born and raised in Illinois.
+Ron is a retired member of the United States Coast Guard where he honorably served the United States.
+He was stationed in Alaska, Florida and Michigan.
 He is married to his wife Julie and together they have two sons.